What Is a Shopper Profile: 8 Types of Shoppers

 - Offer a great value: Since educated shoppers typically already know about pricing and features, these factors won’t wow them.
 Offer something extra like product customization, exclusive features, a special member price, or at least information that they wouldn’t have been able to find elsewhere.

 - Provide a positive shopping experience: Many shoppers return to retailers not because of their product selection or even price point, but rather because of the overall experience they had shopping with you.
-More than half would be less loyal to a brand after a bad in-store experience.
 Your customer service, loyalty program, and merchandising will make or break your shopper’s time in your store, so enhance those elements to create something memorable and positive for your shoppers.

 - Equip your staff with product knowledge: Empower associates to become experts on your products so they can answer any questions and provide a level of expertise not found through online research.
 At my store, for example, we had a binder with product information that included sizing, typical life cycle, styling suggestions, and compositions.
 Associates could reference and study the binder in their spare time so that they were ready to answer any customer concerns.